AlexKalopsia/bit-hunter/README.md

     "imageNameEnd": '@t'
 ```

-BitHunter will load the trophy images and store them in the `/originals` folder.
+BitHunter will store the game's trophies information in a .CSV file.
+It will then load the trophy images and store them in the `/originals` folder.
 Then it will apply a 20px thick frame, and export 64x64 images both in .png format. .
 The file name will be `gameName-wow-imageSize-XXXXXXX-trophyName.fileType`

 _Example 3:_

 ```
+    "exportTrophyInfo": false,
     "storeOriginals": true,
+    "processOriginals": true,
     "acceptedTypes": [".PNG", ".JPG", ".JPEG"],
     "frameWidth": 4,
     "exportSizes": [128, 64, 32],